dawntasy/SVHN-V1-ResNet/README.md

 # SVHN-V1-ResNet

 SVHN-V1-ResNet is a 21M parameter ResNet model trained on the SVHN dataset.
-Empirically, this method achieves a train loss of 98.90% and a test loss of 97.81%.
+Empirically, this method achieves a train accuracy of 98.90% and a test accuracy of 97.81%.
 SVHN-V1-ResNet shows strong performance across multiple other metrics.

 ## Evaluation